Dishwasher - Normal Run Time

 • Cycle time may also vary on models with clean sensors due to the sensor extending or decreasing the cycle time and number of fills based on the soil level sensed in the water.

-In recent years, there have been changes to federal water and energy efficiency guidelines which means dishwashers use less water and less energy to run.
-In fact, many dishwashers are Energy Star rated, so they surpass standard energy usage guidelines.
+In recent years, there have been changes to the Federal Government water and energy efficiency guidelines, which means Dishwashers use less water and less energy to run.
+In fact, many Dishwashers are Energy Star rated, so they surpass standard energy usage guidelines.

-Dishwashers now run longer to ensure good wash performance but they use less energy while running.
-Also, by using less water, your water heater does not need to provide as much hot water and therefore is not using energy to heat more water.
+Dishwashers now run longer to ensure good wash performance but they use less energy while doing so.
+By using less water, your water heater does not need to provide as much hot water and therefore is not using energy to heat more water.

-Some dishwasher Owner's Manuals will list the approximate wash cycle times.
+Some Dishwasher Owner's Manuals will list the approximate wash cycle times.
+This is typically applicable to older models.
 You can check the Owner's Manual for your model to look for approximate wash cycle times.